Silvestrae/fvtt-player-client/README.md

 # FVTT Desktop Client

 ### Fork moved / rebranded

-This repository started as a personal fork for my own group, mainly because the original client had not had a release since May 2025 (It is now May 2026) and my players wanted a few extra features.
-I intended to keep it public in case it was useful to anyone else.

-As development continued, I ended up making much larger changes and additions than originally planned.
-Since I can only properly test the Windows version myself, I did not want to create confusion or accidentally cause problems for macOS or Linux users who may have expected the same level of support as the original project.

-To avoid that, I detached the project from the original fork network and moved ongoing development to a separate repository under a new name: **VE Foundry Client**.

-It has since become a more feature-rich, Windows-focused version of the client.

-Windows users can check it out here:
+You can find the active project here:
 https://github.com/Silvestrae/ve-foundry-client

-If you are a macOS or Linux user and like the direction of the Windows version, feel free to submit an issue.
-I’m happy to compile test builds for those platforms if someone is willing to help test and verify them.
+This repository began as a personal fork for my own Foundry VTT group, originally because the previous client had not had a release since May 2025 and my players wanted a few extra features.

+As development continued, the project grew into something more substantial, with larger changes, new tools, and a different direction from the original fork.
+To avoid confusion with the upstream project, ongoing development has been moved to a separate repository under a new name: **VE Foundry Client**.

+VE Foundry Client is now an independent, privately maintained desktop client for Foundry VTT.
+It keeps the original goal of being a lightweight Chromium-based launcher while adding more practical features for regular play, including favourites, server status tools, import/export options, theme controls, update checks, and broader release packaging.

+The project is currently built and released for **Windows, Linux, and macOS**.
+Windows remains the primary daily-use platform, while Linux and macOS builds are included with releases and benefit from community testing and feedback across different systems.

+If you use Linux or macOS and run into issues, please feel free to open an issue with details about your system.
+Community testing is especially helpful for those platforms.